“The Paterfamilias should think a long time about building, but planting is a thing not be thought about but done.”

 So if you have been wondering whether this is a good year to plant a ‘garden’—be it only a few plants in your side yard or on the patio—perhaps now is the time to stop thinking and to start doing.

-Over the next few weeks I am going to offer a series of Wednesday Quotes on gardening, using Hesiod, Xenophon, Cato and Virgil, in which they point to a number of great reasons to till the earth.
+Over the next few weeks I am going to offer a Series on Why Everyone Should Garden, using quotations from Hesiod, Xenophon, Cato and Virgil, in which they point to a number of great reasons to till the earth.

 Marcus Portius Cato (234-149 B.C.), also known as Cato the Elder and Cato the Wise, was a Roman senator, historian, and farmer.
 Besides De Agricultura, he wrote on history and the military art.